 Event sourcing gives us a few benefits such as in-built audit logs, replay/rebuilds, multiple projections (read models), and non-blocking writes.
 There is always the other side of every benefit we enjoy in the architecture language – we call these trade-offs.
 One such trade-off to consider is eventual consistency vs strong consistency and in this post,… Read More Event Sourcing and Consistency

 Apply learnings of Pet Helland’s paper “Data on the Outside versus Data on the Inside” on Event Driven Systems… Read More Events on the Outside vs Events on the Inside

 Not only does the event sourcing inherit complexities of the asynchronous world, but it also amplifies them.
 In this post, I will discuss what I have learnt from developing and supporting a system built based on event sourcing.
 I will use an example to share my learning and experiences below, as I believe examples help… Read More Lessons from developing and supporting event sourcing based system

 When it comes to the events, the big debate is about the contents of its body.
-Some devs argue that events should carry the complete load with it, I am calling them Fat Events in this blog.
-And then we have others who believe that events should be lightweight and containing minimum details, hence I… Read More Events: Fat or Thin
+Martin Fowler has written a great post on this topic.
+Some devs argue that events should carry the complete load with it, I am calling them Fat Events (Event Carried State Transfer) in this blog.
+And then we have… Read More Events: Fat or Thin

 In real-world monoliths, code of a single bounded context is spread across many dimensions.
 Extracting that code may require significant refactorings.
 It is rare to get an opportunity to refactor as a project of its own (in fact I do not believe that it is the best approach).
 So we try to do refactoring as… Read More Extracting microservice from a complex Monolith.